117 bodies recovered, families to be given compensation

 Khaleda along with her party leaders and activists visited the place of occurrence about 2:00am on Friday and announced to pay for the treatment of the patients.

-Special payers were said in mosques, temples, churches and pagodas across the country on Friday seeking salvation of the departed souls.
+Special payers were said in mosques, temples, churches and pagodas across the country on Friday seeking salvation of

 Twenty-six of the injured were admitted to the burn and plastic surgery unit at Dhaka Medical College Hospital.
 Fourteen others were sent to Combined Military Hospital in Dhaka.